neoelemento/the-purpose/_posts/2016-10-27-hesitation.md

 Jay found it really hard to breathe running through the service road, almost getting hit by a Honda sedan while crossing the intersection next to his office building.
 He checked his phone and heaved a sigh of relief realising he still has a couple of minutes to make it on time.

 *What a great time for the car to break down!
 Unreliable piece of shit.* He cursed as he entered.
 He walked briskly through the path between the staff cabins ignoring their presence and went straight to his.
 Compared to the rest, his cabin was totally different in an expensive way.
 Well, he is the Director.
 He did always feel a station higher than everyone every time he stepped into his cabin.
-Isn't it expected from him.
+Isn't it expected from him?
 His cabin is a 20X15 room, fully furnished with wall to wall carpeting, a big size teak table with intricate artworks on both sides and an executive chair to go with it.
-A couch on the side next to the door, a two tonne air conditioner and a 42 inch television.
+A couch on the side next to the door, a two-tonne air conditioner and a 42-inch television.
 He felt the same this time but the frustration was evident when he realised he forgot to switch the television off the day before.

-“Pakistan defence minister threatens India with nuclear attack,” said the reporter from the news channel that was playing, “if the defence and survival is in danger they would use everything to protect themselves, is what he said.”
+“Pakistan defence minister threatens India with nuclear attack,” said the reporter from the news channel that was playing, “if the defence and survival are in danger they would use everything to protect themselves, is what he said.”

 The shot changes to the video of defence minister giving a press conference.
 A visibly pissed Jay takes the remote controller and slams hard on the button with his thumb switching the television off.